-Expiration Date Vesting Schedules 2/21/2022 One third vested February 21, 2014; the remaining one third will vest February 21, 2015 2/25/2023 One-third vested February 25, 2014; one third will vest February 25, 2015; and one third will vest February 25, 2016.
+Expiration Date Vesting Schedules 2/25/2023 One-third vested February 25, 2015; the remaining one third will vest February 25, 2016.
+2/24/2024 One-third vested February 24, 2015; one third will vest February 24, 2016; and one third will vest February 24, 2017.

-(2) The Company's stock options are granted at the Board meeting in February each year, with a grant date that is generally three business days after the Company's report of financial results for the prior year, to employees already in the equity incentive program, and to newly hired executive officers at the HR Committee meeting following the executive officer's employment date.
+- (2) The Company's stock options are granted at the Board meeting in February each year, with a grant date that is generally three business days after the Company's report of financial results for the prior year, to employees already in the equity incentive program, and to newly hired executive officers at the HR Committee meeting following the executive officer's employment date.
 Prior to 2011, the Company's equity grants to employees already in the equity incentive program were made at the December Board meeting each year.
-The exercise price reflects the closing price of DENTSPLY Common Stock on the grant date.

-(3) Stock options generally expire ten years after the grant date.

-(4) RSU grants are cliff vested.
+The exercise price reflects the closing price of DENTSPLY Common Stock on the grant date. - (3) Stock options generally expire ten years after the grant date. - (4) Both RSU and PRSU grants are cliff vested.
 Restrictions lapse and the units convert to shares of stock three years after the date of grant, except that they become immediately vested upon death, disability or qualified retirement.
+The PRSUs that were granted in 2012 and 2013 are included at the actual amounts based on the respective one year performance attainment.
 RSUs have no expiration date.
-With respect to Mr. Wise and Mr. Clark, vesting of RSUs is contingent upon the continued profitability of the Company and these are included in the column "Equity Incentive Plan Awards: Number of Unearned Stock Units That Have Not Vested."
+With respect to Mr. Wise, Mr. Clark and Mr. Mosch, vesting of RSUs is contingent upon the continued profitability of the Company and these are included in the column "Equity Incentive Plan Awards: Number of Unearned Stock Units That Have Not Vested."
 The RSUs with the following grant dates will vest as indicated below:

 Grant Date Vesting Schedules

-2/11/2011 vested on February 11, 2014

-2/21/2012 will vest on February 21, 2015
+2/21/2012 vested on February 21, 2015

 2/25/2013 will vest on February 25, 2016

+2/24/2014 will yest on February 24, 2017
-(5) The market value represents the number of RSUs granted multiplied by December 31, 2013 stock closing market price of \$48.48.

-(6) Includes RSUs for Messrs.
-Wise and Clark, together with PRSUs for Messrs.
+- (5) The market value represents the number of RSUs and the actual amount of PRSUs granted based on 2012 and 2013 attainment, multiplied by the December 31, 2014 stock closing market price of \$53.27. - (6) Includes RSUs for Messrs.
+Wise, Clark and Mosch together with PRSUs for Messrs.
 Wise, Clark, Mosch, Size and Sterkenburg.
 Both RSUs and PRSUs are subject to cliff vesting.
 Restrictions lapse and the units convert to shares of stock three years after the date of grant (provided, in the case of the PRSUs, that a one-year performance objective is met; and provided, in the case of the RSUs granted to Messrs.
-Wise and Clark, that the Company meets the performance requirement), except that they become immediately vested upon death, disability or qualified retirement.
-PRSUs are shown at the target amount.

-(7) The market value represents the number of RSUs and PRSUs granted (PRSUs at the target amount), multiplied by December 31, 2013 stock closing market price of \$48.48.
+Wise, Clark and Mosch that the Company meets the performance requirement), except that they become immediately vested upon death, disability or qualified retirement.
+PRSUs are shown at the target amount for the grant made February 24, 2014 because this table shows awards outstanding at fiscal year end. - (7) The market value represents the number of RSUs and PRSUs granted (PRSUs at the target amount), multiplied by December 31, 2014 stock closing market price of \$53.27.